Selling overseas residential property

 There are two alternative methods of eliminating double taxation: the credit method and the exemption method.
 The choice between these two methods depends on the provisions of the international tax treaty between the country of location and Finland.
 If the property is located in another Nordic country and you have sold it and have paid tax locally for the capital gain, the credit method will be used.
 The Finnish Tax Administration will collect Finnish tax on the capital (investment) income at the standard rate of 30 percent (or 34 percent if your capital income is €30,000 per year or higher), but will give full credit for any tax amounts paid in other Nordic countries.

 The tax treaties Finland has made with Spain, Portugal, France and Egypt provide for elimination of double taxation through the exemption method.
 So, if you are selling a home located in one of the above countries, any capital gain will be exempt from Finnish tax.
 However, the fact that you have received the gain may affect your Finnish tax rate on capital income.
 For this reason, you must report it on your Finnish income tax return.
 The impact of the exemption method is that if have had interest expenses relating to the property that you sold, you cannot deduct them if they are higher than the gain you receive.
 Another consequence of the exemption method is that you cannot deduct any capital loss from taxable capital gains relating to other sales in your Finnish taxation.

-Important note: As of the beginning of 2019, Finland will collect tax on both rental income from apartments in a housing company, and any capital gains received from the sale of such an apartment, when these are received by Spanish or Portuguese residents.
+As of the beginning of 2019, Finland will not only collect tax on rental income but also on any capital gains received because of a sale of an apartment in a housing company when these are received by Spanish or Portuguese residents.